nathaniel-may/example-dal/README.md

 These tests are simple and are only designed to prove the functions work under normal conditions and to guide developers when attempting to make changes to the example functions.

+## Python: Getting Started

+The Python example is written in Python3 and is currently in the early stages of development.

 ## Learning Resources

 * [Jesse Davis's Blog](https://emptysqua.re/blog/how-to-write-resilient-mongodb-applications/) - Driver developer at MongoDB